Prometheus-X-association/t-ai-carisma/docs/README.md

 ### CARiSMA's Internal Structure

-The main class Carisma is registered as an Eclipse plugin and provides access to the various structures, serving as the controller for the different components of the tool.
+The main class CARiSMA is registered as an Eclipse plugin and provides access to the various structures, serving as the controller for the different components of the tool.

 An Analysis is executed on a Model of a certain `ModelType` registered within the `ModelTypeRegistry`.
 The models themselves are provided by the `ModelManager` and the `ModelLoader` for the corresponding `ModelType`.